 There are plenty of safe, stress free onboard events and shore excursions.
 Welcoming mothers to be, cruise lines advertise the appeal of spas and other relaxation activities,

-Before booking a dream voyage, there are a few guidelines and preparations to consider.
+However, before booking a dream voyage, there are a few guidelines and preparations to consider.

 Cruise line policies